-Given the increasingly central role that environmental crimes are playing in defining the agenda of the global community and the evolution of international law, UNICRI and the Italian Society for International Organization (SIOI) are pleased to offer the fourth edition of the Winter Course on Environmental Crimes which will take place at the SIOI Headquarters in Rome (Italy), from 16 to 20 December 2019.
+Given the increasingly central role that environmental crimes are playing in defining the agenda of the global community and the evolution of international law, UNICRI and SIOI UNA Italy are pleased to offer the fifth edition of the Winter Course on Environmental Crimes, a one-week online course shedding light on current issues related to environmental crimes which will take place from 13 to 17 December 2021.

 WINTER COURSE PROGRAMME

 Upon attendance of all live webinars and completion of the course activities and assignments, participants will receive a SIOI and UNICRI certificate of participation.

 How to apply

 • Application deadline: please complete the application form, which can be downloaded at the following link: http://www.unicri.it/Specialized-School-Environmental-Crimes-2021, and send it to email@example.com and firstname.lastname@example.org by 5 December 2021.

 • Confirmation of acceptance: the results of the selection process will be communicated via e-mail no later than 6 December 2021.